 Cards Main Slideshow

-During the summer months the C.A.R.D.S. club runs Student Nights on Tuesday evenings.
-Weather permitting, there will generally be several of the clubs instructors that will be on hand to help you learn how to fly.
+During the summer months and as weather permits, the C.A.R.D.S. club cunducts Student Sessions.
+Club instructors will assist you by checking your plane and teach you how to fly.
 To fly unassisted at the field, you must have demonstrated the ability to safely handle your plane on the ground and in the air to the flight instructors.
 Until you have done so, you must be assisted by one of our designated flight instructors.
 We recommend first becoming able to fly fixed wing aircraft and then if interested move onto Helicopters and or drones.

 Things you will need if you wish to learn to fly

-On student nights there will generally be several instructors available to teach you both how to fly, and how to properly handle your airplane both in the air and on the ground to be safe.
-Flying model airplanes is an activity that has some inherent risk involved, and can lead to serious injury if you do not learn to operate in a safe manner.
+Instructors will generally teach you how to fly, and how to properly handle your airplane both in the air and on the ground in a safe manner.
+Flying model airplanes is an activity that has some inherent risk involved, and can lead to serious injury if you do not learn to operate it safely.
 By working with our instructors, you will learn how to operate your aircraft in a manner that will keep you, your airplane, and other people in the area safe.
 It will also greatly improve the chances of your aircraft having a nice, long life.
-You'll note that the previous paragraph said that generally there will be instructors available on student nights.
-If there are storms in the area, or if it's very windy, there may be nobody at the field.
-If it's only wind, sometimes there will be people standing around chatting, hoping the wind dies down to an acceptable level.
+Contact someone at the club to obtain a list with phone numbers of instructors who will help get you started and coordinate with you a suitable time to meet at the field.
+In the past we held set student nights.
+Currently the instructors coordinate the time and day with the students based on availability and weather conditions.